Getting Started with Selenium: Your First Automated Browser Session

 Browser Configuration and Options

-Different browsers offer various configuration options.
+Different browsers offer various configuration options, including headless vs headed modes.
 Chrome provides extensive customization capabilities:

 1